What is Fintech Marketing?

 The MoFu stage is when customers are considering different solutions they found.
 This is when you should start engaging more with your customers through email marketing, paid ads, and retargeting ads.
 Here are some effective MoFu marketing strategies to focus on:

 - Email marketing: Email marketing works well for lead generation and lead nurturing.
 It can effectively promote products and services through different email campaigns and audience segments.

 - Retargeting ads: Retargeting ads are a form of paid ads that target people who have engaged with your business before or are a contact in your database.
 According to Invesp, retargeting ads result in 10 times more clicks compared to standard display ads.
 More on retargeting ads later.

 Bottom of the Marketing Funnel (BoFu)

 The final stage is when your customers make the purchase decision.
-At this stage, the sales and marketing team should work together to convert leads into customers.
+At this stage, the sales and digital marketing agency in Singapore team should work together to convert leads into customers.
 Content such as case studies, product comparisons, testimonials, and free demos helps reinforce customers’ confidence in your product and encourages them to go for a sales call.
 It is advisable to continue running retargeting ads highlighting your products or giving a favorable offer.